cccadet/aws-deepracer-workshops/capstone_report_Cristian_Santos_Final_en_rev00.md.md

 ### Benchmark

 As a reference, I am based on the “re: Invent 2018” winner who completed the lap in 12.68 secs [\[7\]](https://medium.com/vaibhav-malpanis-blog/how-to-win-at-deepracer-league-code-and-model-included-27742b868794).
-Para este modelo, foi utilizada a seguinte função de recompensa:
+For this model the following reward function was used:

 ```
 def reward_function(params):